kanelouise/hello-world/README.md

 # hello-world
-kayanne is a librarian and a troublemaker.
+kayanne is a librarian and a troublemaker learning how to code.